 ||James Norman Hall (1887-1951)|

 American writer, best-known for the Bounty trilogy, co-authored with Charles Nordhoff.
-Hall lived in California and Tahiti.
+Hall lived in California and Tahiti, where he died.
 He also published poetry, essays, juvenile fiction, short stories, and travel books.
 Mutiny on the Bounty (1932), an archetype of a sea adventure, was filmed first time in 1935, starring Charles Laughton as Captain Bligh and Clark Gable as the mutineer.